Beckham to take stake with 'Class of '92' in Salford City

 “It’s a really special club and a special group of people.
 My early years in Manchester were all spent in Salford.
 I grew up there in many ways so to be able to finally join the lads and the club today is a great feeling,” Beckham said in a club statement.

-The former Real Madrid and LA Galaxy midfielder also has an ownership stake in future Major League Soccer team Inter Miami.
+The former Real Madrid and LA Galaxy midfielder also has a minority ownership stake in future Major League Soccer team Inter Miami.

+Beckham must undergo the Football Association’s “fit and proper ownership” test after the club submitted documentation on his involvement to the governing body.

+“When the lads got involved in Salford we spoke about us all getting involved.
+Now I’m able to get involved now Miami is set up,” he said.

 Reporting by Simon Evans; Editing by Christian Radnedge